All I Really Want to Do: Background and release

 The initial idea to cover the song came when Cher heard the Byrds perform it during their pre-fame residency at Ciro's nightclub on the Sunset Strip in March 1965.
 This caused a minor controversy when it was alleged by the Byrds and their management that Cher and her husband, Sonny Bono, had taped one of the Byrds' appearances at Ciro's without permission, in order to utilize some of the band's material for their own releases.
 However, Cher's version is, in fact, quite different from the Byrds' recording and lacks the Beatlesque bridge that remained unique to their version.
 In her version, Cher imitates Sonny on alternating lines of the song, to make it sound like a Sonny and Cher song.
-Ultimately, Cher's cover was the more successful in the U.S., reaching the Billboard top 20, while the Byrds' single faltered at #40.
-The reverse was true in the UK, where the Byrds' single reached #4.
+Ultimately, Cher's cover was the more successful in the U.S., reaching the Billboard top 20, while the Byrds' single faltered at number 40.
+The reverse was true in the UK, where the Byrds' single reached number 4.